 We’re animal lovers over here.
-Seriously: the downtown Done and Done office houses no less than two cats (Zola and Munch), one behemoth of a dog (Amy), two turtles (Jesus and Muhammed), and a Boat Captain (John).
-Uptown: a cheeky lizard named Jelly who is extremely picky about his bugs.
+Seriously.
+The downtown Done and Done office houses no less than two cats (Zola and Munch), one behemoth of a dog (Amy), and two turtles.
+The uptown office is home to a cheeky lizard named Jelly who is extremely picky about his bugs.
 They make us laugh, even when the cats think that the best place to put their butts is right in front of our faces, or Amy takes a swipe at our midday sandwich.
 They just want to be loved, and the least we can do is give ’em kiss and a scratch around the ears now and again.

 That being said, pets in a living space can turn into a hailstorm of terrible.
 Why is there hair all over my body?
 Is the best place to keep spare leashes the underwear drawer?
 WHY IS THE MOST COMFORTABLE PLACE TO SLEEP DIRECTLY ON MY HEAD, CAT-MONSTER?

-In regards to pets, we’ve lived, we’ve loved, we’ve learned.
-And eventually, we learned how to co-habitate with wild animals whilst also keeping our space neat and clean.
+In regard to pets; we’ve lived, we’ve loved, we’ve cleaned.
+And eventually, we learned how to co-habitate with animals while also keeping our space neat and tidy.

 Let’s tackle the big offender first.